apple/coremltools/docs-guides/source/comparing-ml-programs-and-neural-networks.md

 As ML models evolve in sophistication and complexity, their [representations](#model-representations) are also evolving to describe how they work. _ML programs_ are models that are represented as operations in code.
 The ML program model type is the foundation for future Core ML improvements.

-A few of the major the differences between a neural network and an ML program are as follows:
+A few of the major differences between a neural network and an ML program are as follows:

 | Neural Network | ML Program |
 | ----------- | ----------- |